Skip to content

 Use a city ID to return attractions in that area.

-2. Use the returned city id (-2140479) as the destination in your search.
+2. Use the returned city ID (-2140479) as the cities value.

-3. Specify dates and languages.
+3. Specify dates and optional filters such as supported languages.

 Example request